stardog-union/stardog-blog/drafts/2017-starman.md

 ### Autoscaling Groups (ASG)

 ASGs are a crucial part of the deployment.
-While ASGs can be given policies to add or remove nodes from a clustered application, Starman uses then to simply preserve N nodes.
+While ASGs can be assigned policies to add or remove nodes from a clustered application, Graviton uses then to simply preserve N nodes.
 The ASG in conjunction with the ELB monitor the health of each node.
-If the node is determined to be unhealthy for too long the virtual machine on which it is running is terminated and a new one is started in its place.
-This auto detection allows for the stable, highly available cluster to be maintained hands free.
+If the node is determined to be unhealthy for too long the virtual machine is terminated and a new one is started in its place.
+This auto detection allows for the stable, highly-available cluster to be maintained hands free.

 ## Conclusion

-Starman is a intricate bit of software that interacts with a sophisticated cloud in order to run a complicated highly available application.
-However to the user it is a simple CLI that launches a stable database in the cloud.
-A beta release will be available soon, please try it out.
+Graviton orchestrates a variety of cloud services in order to deploy and configure a highly-available Stardog cluster.
+This is a very nuanced and complicated process but to its user t is a simple CLI that launches a stable database in the cloud.